noahgibbs/self_conscious_dgd/17_Security.md

 This strongly encourages a layered architecture. /usr/System can also add layers by only allowing certain code in certain /usr directories to perform certain operations.

 The other common check is to allow only one specific object to call a particular function.
 The Cloud Server's driver object has a compiling() function that it expects the Auto object to call when an object is being compiled.
 It checks and if the caller isn't the Auto object, it simply ignores the call.
 This is very similar to objects that require a /usr/System caller, but it's even more specific.

+## Private Functions, Static Functions, Calling Out

+You're already used to some kinds of caller-based security, of course.
+It's common in many languages to declare functions as "private" or "protected" and that restricts who can call them.
+Examining the call stack is mostly an extension of that same idea.

+In DGD a "private" function can only be called from inside the same program that defined it.
+If you inherit from a library you still can't call its private functions.
+Private functions and private data fields are private just to that one program, regardless of things like inheritance.

+DGD also has "static" functions.
+They can only be called by the same object, but they ***can*** be called by child objects that inherit.
+So a static function in DGD is a lot like a "protected" function in some other languages.
+An object can also use call_out to call its own static functions.

+DGD has static data fields.
+They aren't like "protected."
+You should think of static as doing nothing at all on a DGD data field.
+Technically it determines whether the deprecated save_object and restore_object kfuns include those fields.
+But you should never use save_object and restore_object.
+So static doesn't really do anything on a data field.

+What if you want a data field that can be accessed by the object and also by any children?
+Just don't put "private."
+DGD doesn't have an equivalent of "public."
+Your object can't reach into another object and directly manipulate its data fields.
+Instead you'll need to use getters and setters for that.